trusslab/provcam/README.md

 7. Once the build is done, you will find the firmware binary in `<PATH_TO_PROVCAM_FW_WS>/PROVCAM_FW_APP/Debug/PROVCAM_FW_APP.elf`.

 ## OS
 Assuming you have the hardware design XSA file `PROVCAM_XSA` under `<PATH_TO_PROVCAM_XSA>`.
-Please note the difference between these two terms, as one represents the file itself, and the one represents the directory containing the file.
+Please note the difference between these two terms, as one represents the file itself, and the one represents the directory containing the file.\
-Assuming you have the firmware binary `PROVCAM_FW_APP_ELF`.
+Assuming you have the firmware binary `PROVCAM_FW_APP_ELF`.\
-Assuming you have the official Petalinux toolset installed at `<PATH_TO_PETALINUX_INSTALLATION>`.
+Assuming you have the official Petalinux toolset installed at `<PATH_TO_PETALINUX_INSTALLATION>`.\
+This section is supposed to be done using MACHINE_1.

 1. Download the Xilinx VCU TRD 2020.1 from [this link](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/460948332/Zynq+UltraScale+MPSoC+VCU+TRD+2020.1#4.1-Download-the-TRD) and extract it to `<PATH_TO_TRD_SRC>`.
 (Note that you may need a Xilinx account to access the download link)
 2. Clone the OS repo (`git clone https://github.com/trusslab/provcam_linux.git`) to `<PATH_TO_PROVCAM_OS_SRC>`.